- About DCC

 If the meeting with the instructor does not result in a solution satisfactory to the student, the student has fourteen calendar days to appeal to the Department Head.

-If the decision of the Department Head does not result in a satisfactory resolution, the student or instructor may submit, within fourteen days of receiving the decision of the Department Head, the Grade Appeal Form to the Dean of Academic Affairs, as an appeal to an Academic Review Committee.
-The Committee, consisting of three members, will be chaired by an Associate Dean of Academic Affairs, appointed by the Dean of Academic Affairs.
-The Associate Dean will choose the two additional members of the committee from the faculty on the Academic Standards Committee.
+If the decision of the Department Head does not result in a satisfactory resolution, the student or instructor may submit, within fourteen days of receiving the decision of the Department Head, the Grade Appeal Form to the VP for Instruction & Learning, as an appeal to an Academic Review Committee.
+The Committee, consisting of three members, will be chaired by an Associate Dean of Instruction & Learning, appointed by the VP for Instruction & Learning.
+The Associate Dean will choose the two additional members of the committee from the faculty on the Committee on Student Learning & Assessment.
 The faculty selected for the committee will be from outside the academic department with which the appeal is concerned.

 The Academic Review Committee will meet and consider all the documentation provided by the Department Head, the student and the instructor.
 Both the student and the instructor will be given an opportunity to appear before the Academic Review Committee.
 The Committee will report its decision and rationale in writing to the student, the Department Head, and the instructor normally within fourteen calendar days of the Committee meeting.
-A copy of the Academic Review Committee’s decision and rationale will also be sent to the Dean of Academic Affairs.
+A copy of the Academic Review Committee’s decision and rationale will also be sent to the VP for Instruction & Learning.

-If the student or instructor does not accept the decision of the Committee, that decision may be appealed to the Dean of Academic Affairs within fourteen days for final review.
-The Dean of Academic Affairs, with full access to all documentation from previous levels of appeal, and any additional conferences with involved parties, will be the final College arbiter of the appeal.
-The Dean’s decision will normally be made within fourteen calendar days of the date on which the appeal was received from the student or instructor.
+If the student or instructor does not accept the decision of the Committee, that decision may be appealed to the VP for Instruction & Learning within fourteen days for final review.
+The VP for Instruction & Learning, with full access to all documentation from previous levels of appeal, and any additional conferences with involved parties, will be the final College arbiter of the appeal.
+The VP for Instruction & Learning's decision will normally be made within fourteen calendar days of the date on which the appeal was received from the student or instructor.

-The Dean will report his/her decision and rationale in writing to the student, the Department Head, the instructor, and the members of the Academic Review Committee.
+The VP for Instruction & Learning will report his/her decision and rationale in writing to the student, the Department Head, the instructor, and the members of the Academic Review Committee.